seantwie03/JavaNotes/Language/Operators.md

 # Java Operators
-Java has a few rules and peculiarities with its operators.
+Java's operators have a few rules and peculiarities.
 I have noted some of them below for future reference.

 ## Binary Arithmatic Operators
 ### Numeric Promotion Rules